Slovenia's Karawanken when it rains - TravelWorldOnline

 Therme Snovik in Slovenia's Karawanken

-The rest of our rainy stay in Slovenia's Karavanke we spend in the Therme Snovikwhere we stay in one of the spacious apartments.
-The spa is located on a narrow country road below the mountains.
-It is a privately owned joint project of various partners from the region.
-The owner of the land she was on made a significant contribution to her becoming one of the region's attractions.
-He was a farmer and had worked in Switzerland for many years.
+The owner of the land on which it stands played a crucial role in making it one of the region's attractions.
+He was a farmer who had worked in Switzerland for many years.
 A stomach ailment forced him to return home.
-Instead of swallowing the many pills prescribed by the doctor, he drank the water of the spring on his bottom.
-Half a year later, his symptoms had disappeared.
+However, instead of swallowing the many pills prescribed by the doctor, he drank the water from the spring on his property.
+Six months later, his symptoms had disappeared.

 And who knows, maybe we will visit the region of Kamnik in Slovenia's Karawanken again to see the mountain pasture of Velika Planina?